electronstogo/air_quality_monitor_5/README.md

 # air_quality_monitor_5

-Simple air quality monitor that shows a VOC index (by Sensirion), humidity, temperature and pressure.
+Simple version of an air quality monitor that shows a VOC index (by Sensirion), humidity, temperature and pressure.

 Measured values: